 Information on when and how to apply is available here.

 Upon admission to the BA/MA program, you will need to confirm that you accept the offer of admission by contacting the Graduate Admissions Office.
 You do not need to pay a deposit, but you do need to submit your confirmation of acceptance in writing.

 After you have received your letter of admission and confirmed that you accept the offer of admission with the Graduate Admissions Office, you should contact the Undergraduate Advising Office (x1639) to schedule an initial joint-advising appointment with both your undergraduate and graduate advisor.
 In this meeting, you will have the opportunity to discuss your academic and professional goals with both advisors and begin planning the courses that you will take as you complete your BA and begin your MA.

-Prior to admission to the BA/MA program, you should work exclusively with your undergraduate advisor.
-Once you have been admitted to the program, you will work with the Director of Undergraduate Advising, and you will also begin working with your graduate advisor.
+Prior to admission to the BA/MA program, you should work exclusively with your assigned undergraduate advisor.
+Once you have been admitted to the program, you will work with the designated BA/MA Undergraduate Advisor, and you will also begin working with your graduate advisor.
 During this first year of the BA/MA program, you will work with both of your advisors to select courses that satisfy the requirements of both of your undergraduate and graduate degree programs.
 Once you have completed your BA, you will work exclusively with your graduate advisor.

 BA/MA students must be registered for at least one credit during their first MA-only semesters.
 BA/MA students are, therefore, not permitted to defer their admission or take a temporary leave during the semester after graduating from the BA.
 While BA/MA students cannot take a leave during their first MA-only semester, they are permitted to request a leave later in their programs.